Bright-Shard/hidden_hid/README.md

+# Note: HiddenHID is currently being rewritten in Rust
+This will result in faster speeds and MUCH smaller binary sizes, but will take time.
+The old Python version will be preserved on the Python branch.

 # HiddenHID
 HiddenHID is a Tkinter program that makes an invisible window with a text box.
 Anything typed into the text box will be run invisibly in a terminal via the Subprocess library - effectively, this makes an invisible terminal app!